wbcmedia/wbcmedia.github.io/draft.md

 We'll miss you, dear Lord Naff

 **_Vicar_** : Thank you Geraldine.
 We will now join together and sing Lord Naff's favourite song which you will find on the back of your order of service.

 - Organ music starts
-- [x] EQ this the same as Sweet Dreams ✅ 2026-03-05

 All: Are you going to take me home tonight.
 Ahhh down beside that red fire light.
 Are you gonna let it all hang out, Fat Bottomed Girls you make the rocking world go round.

 - Gideon pushes the vicar back and takes centre stage

 **_Gideon_** : Right, I think we've had enough of this.
 We need to move on, there's a new Lord in town, and I've got plans...
 Big plans!
 Vicar, let's jump to the end.
 I want to get back for the will reading.

 **_Vicar_** : Oh, right, well let's just finish with a short prayer.
 Dear Lord on this day of......